Viooltje/sketch/README.md

-Etch-A-Sketch project\n
+Etch-A-Sketch project

-Draw on the web with you mouse.
+Draw on the web with your mouse.
 It will use vanilla JavaScript, CSS and HTML.